bootlin/training-materials/slides/yocto-bsp/yocto-bsp.typ

   - By creating a custom kernel recipe, inheriting `kernel.bbclass`

-  - By using the `linux-yocto` packages, provided in Poky, for very complex needs
+  - By using the `linux-yocto` packages, provided in openembedded-core, for very complex needs

 - The kernel used is selected in the machine file thanks to: \
   #yoctovar("PREFERRED_PROVIDER")`_virtual/kernel`